 Ecke Holding Company LLC (doing business as PCI Federal Services) welcomes you to our family of employees.
-You are the most important asset we have.
-It is our employees who enable us to provide the best product(s), service(s), and customer satisfaction possible.
-This Employee Handbook is designed to assist in your understanding of the practices and policies that have helped us get to where we are today and assist you in being successful within the organization.
+You are the most important asset.
+Our employees enable us to provide the best product(s), service(s), and customer satisfaction possible.
+This Employee Handbook is designed to help you understand the practices and policies that have helped us get to where we are today and to help you be successful within the organization.